haha54carol/react-animations/README.md

 # simple-react-animations

-> Easiest way to use animation in React.js
+> Easiest way to use animation in your Rect projects.

 ## Demo